wong-johnathan/smartly-demo/README.md

 2. Navigate to folder express and execute "npm run dev"

 ## to Run for development with docker
-1. Execute "docker-compose up -d"
+1. Navigate to root
-React App => localhost:3000
+2. Execute "docker-compose up -d"
-Express Backend => localhost:3001
+React App => localhost:3000 (live refresh on any file changes made within the react folder) Express Backend => localhost:3001

 ### To Build for production

-1. Navigate to root folder
+1. Navigate to root
 2. Execute "docker-compose --build --no-cache"
 3. Execute "docker-compose down"
 4. Execute "docker-compose up -d"